elastx/elx-docs/content/private-kubernetes/getting-started/ingress.md

 # Create and apply manifests

+After you saved each manifest, you should run `kubectl create -f <manifest>.yaml`.

-Paste this yaml into `namespace-my-web-service.yaml` and run `kubectl create -f` on it:
+Paste this yaml into `namespace-my-web-service.yaml`:

 ```yaml
 apiVersion: v1